htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 The *condor_startd* daemon represents the machine on which it is running to the HTCondor pool.
-The daemon publishes characteristics about the machine in the machine’s ClassAd to aid matchmaking with resource requests.
+The daemon publishes characteristics about the machine in the machine's ClassAd to aid matchmaking with resource requests.
 The values of these attributes may be listed by using the
 command: